 Here’s the full write-up I did on our install, a 12v DC system fed by two 100W panels.
-Renogy has some awesome kits; here’s the 200W setup, enough for most vans.
+Since I installed ours, prices on kits dropped dramatically and now I wouldn’t go with AM Solar.
+Renogy is SO cost-effective; here’s their 200W setup, enough for most vans.

 (Model: Grape Solar 2 x 100w with full system – GS 100 – from AM Solar in Oregon.)